noun: counselling; noun: counseling

 I have experience of providing counselling services in many different therapeutic settings with many different client bases.
 Some of the issues and conditions I have helped people deal with are; relationship issues, loss and grief, fertility issues, trauma, post traumatic stress disorder, depression, loneliness and isolation, bipolar, abortion, chronic illness, abandonment, eating disorders, addictions, abuse (of many types; physical, emotional, neglect, insitutional, financial, sexual, to name a few), and many other challenges besides.
 Counselling psychotherapy is proven to be an extremely effective clinical approach to dealing with issues of this nature.
 There are many different psychotherapy techniques that help you develop strong coping strategies, and I can help you learn and make use of them.

 This said, I firmly believe that every human being is an individual, and that all our thoughts and experiences are unique and should be honoured as such.
 So you will not ever find me 'working to a counselling text book' with planned and formulated strategies for a particular issue.
-My experiences give me perspective, hope, faith and confidence that we will make progress with the issues that we face together, but you are an individual and I will always promote and respect that about you whilst we go on our counselling psychotherapy journey together.
+My experiences give me perspective, hope, faith and confidence that we will make progress with the issues that we face together, but you are an individual and I will always promote and respect that about you whilst we journey together.

 We can find ourselves coming for counselling psychotherapy at many different points in our lives and for many different reasons.
 For some of us it feels easy and natural, for some it can seem scary and daunting.
 My aim is to take the fear away and make the therapeutic process feel positive for you.
 I cannot promise that it will always be fun, as sometimes it is not easy work - counselling psychotherapy can involve visiting some uncomfortable emotions, and facing some unpleasant truths sometimes.
 But I hope to make our counselling psychotherapy as comfortable as possible for you - I hope that my warmth and empathy for you, as we undertake this work together, provides comfort and support.
 Ultimately I strive for the counselling psychotherapy process to always be productive, useful, and of value.